SourceHollandaise/TriggerSol/README.md

               }
           }

-          //This is the foldername where the items of type Bar are saved [PersistentName("FOO")]
+          //This is the foldername where the items of type Foo are saved [PersistentName("FOO")]
           public class Foo : PersistentBase
           {